wuchen-huawei/Readme/Python-README.md

 #### 6.1 Access Log [:top:](#user-manual-top)

-SDK supports print access log which could be enabled by manual configuration, the log could be output in console or specified files.
+SDK supports print access log which could be enabled by manual configuration, the log could be output to the console or specified files.

 For example: